 Another important factor is at play here.
 A lifetime of study has taught me that, although many thinkers are clever and some are brilliant, vanishingly few are intellectually independent.
 I have been repeatedly shocked to see academics and others clinging tenaciously to ideas and approaches that have been completely invalidated by the Earth's catastrophic decline.
 At a time when intellectual courage and creativity are desperately needed, many thinkers are tragic cases of arrested development.
 I appear to be an extreme outlier in this regard.

 So, who am I?
 A fiercely independent thinker who for three decades has carefully examined an existential issue that can be effectively addressed only by fiercely independent thought.
-The reader must decide if this is sufficient to heed my work.
+The reader must decide if this is sufficient to consider my work.